Selling Power to the Utility

 An exception to the Eligibility Requirement in Section 4.2 of the RFP draft will not be granted for properties located in a Tsunami Evacuation Zone.

 As stated in the introduction to the Request for Proposal for Variable Renewable Dispatchable Generation Paired with Energy Storage and CBRE for the Island of Lanai: "The total amount of variable renewable dispatchable generation being solicited in this RFP is 35,800 megawatt hours ("MWh") annually of photovoltaic ("PV") paired with energy storage in a single project.
 The energy storage must be sized to store at least 70 percent of the photovoltaic energy.
-Of the total amount of capacity being solicited a minimum of 3 MW must be dedicated to Community-Based Renewable Energy ("CBRE").
-The total amount of variable renewable dispatchable generation being solicited in this RFP is 17.5 MW of photovoltaic ("PV") paired with 17.5 MW/70MWh of energy storage with the capability to provide a minimum of 35,800 megawatt hours ("MWh") annually.
-Of the total amount of capacity being solicited a minimum of 3 MW must be dedicated to Community-Based Renewable Energy ("CBRE")."
+Of the total amount of capacity being solicited a minimum of 3 MW must be reserved for Community-Based Renewable Energy ("CBRE").

 No, the CBRE portion cannot be a separate facility.
 The Company plans to select a single project in the Final Award Group.